ahenkoraha/100DaysChallenge/journal.md

 > **Day 5**: completed videos and challenge for Day 6.
 Very interesting using [Reeborg's world](https://reeborg.ca/reeborg.html) and getting though the maze.

 >**Musings**: When you're training beginners in python, do you just tell them this is *print* and this is how we use it or explain what a function is at the early stages and later dive deeper into user defined functions?

+> **Day 6**: Completed the hangman challenge.
+This was a guided challenge like the other but different since all section worked on the challenge and also  applied already learnt concepts.
+This is a great way for retaining knowledge.
+Most courses in the universities or short courses should adopt this.
+It makes it more interesting working on something enjoyable while apply knowledge acquired